-Report: High school students arrested, accused of pouring cleaner into teacher's drink
+High school students arrested, accused of pouring cleaner into teacher's drink

 Latest Weather Blog

-Report: High school students arrested, accused of pouring cleaner into teacher's drink
+High school students arrested, accused of pouring cleaner into teacher's drink

 EUNICE - Two students have been arrested at Eunice High School after a video on social media allegedly showed them pouring a liquid cleaning solution into a teacher's drink.

-The Advocate reports two students, both 17 years old, were arrested in connection with the incident that happened Wednesday.
+Eunice Police Chief Randy Fontenot says the two students, both 17 years old, were arrested in connection with the incident that happened Wednesday.

 Officials said one student poured the cleaner and another acted as lookout when the school employee stepped out of the room.
 The act was reportedly filmed and posted on Snapchat.